enigene/test-hubAssembly/README.md

 Link to the test version of the [AS annotation hub](https://genome.ucsc.edu/cgi-bin/hgHubConnect?hgHub_do_redirect=off&hgHubConnect.remakeTrackHub=on&hubUrl=https://raw.github.com/enigene/test-hubAssembly/master/hub.txt)

-Click on the AS annotations
+After you open the link click on the *AS annotations*
 ![Click on the AS annotations](i/i01_2018-04-08_19.16.51.png)

 Choose corrected fragment